Current private instructor, prior experience at Illinois Institute of Technology, Auburn University, Brown University, and The University of Georgia.

 That season had the athletic department earning 10th place for The 2013 Learfield Director's Cup and also being one of the top 12 men's and women's cross - country and track and field teams for The Terry Crawford Combined Program of the Year Award.

-H. holds USATF Level I, USTFCCCA Coaching Academy (program management and technical), and International Triathlon Coaching Association (NESTA) certificates, with two CEUS from the U.S. Sports Academy, and NCSA experience.
+Credentials include USATF Level I, USTFCCCA Coaching Academy (program management and technical), and International Triathlon Coaching Association (NESTA) certificates, with two CEUS from the U.S. Sports Academy, and NCSA.